-MISSED WORK: The student is responsible for identifying and making up all work he/she missed during an absence.
+Missed Learning and Work: At Academy, we want students to take ownership of their learning.
+As such, it is the student's responsibility to communicate with teachers about missed learning and make-up work.
 All work (homework, quizzes, tests, projects, etc.) that was assigned prior to the absence(s) and was due during the absence(s) is due on the day the student returns from that absence unless it contains new material given during the absence(s).

-- A student who misses part of a day must hand in assignments and/or take any quiz or test scheduled for that day or make arrangements to make up that assessment with the instructor after arriving or before leaving campus.
-A student who fails to do so may receive a zero for the missed assessment. - A student who misses one or more day(s) will have one day to make up missed work upon his/her return for each day of absence.
-(For example, a student whose absence lasted three days will have three days after returning to complete the work that was assigned during the absence, turning it in on the fourth day.)
-A student who misses assessments assigned and given during an absence should meet with the instructor on the day of his/her return to schedule make-up work.
+- A student who misses part of a day must submit assignments and/or take any missed quiz or test scheduled for that day or make arrangements to make up that assessment upon arrival at school.
+A student who fails to do so may lose privileges and break time. - A student who misses one or more day(s) will have one day for every missed school day to make up work for full credit.
+To explain, if a student misses two school days, upon return, s/he has two days to make up the missed work (submitting on the third day) for full credit - The grading of make-up work submitted after the make-up window is at the discretion of the teacher.